 This found that consumers frequently expressed tensions between cultural openness (actively seeking out and engaging with elements of other cultures) and cultural attachment (actively seeking to preserve their cultural heritage).

-In general, however, emerging market consumers were seen to gravitate more strongly towards local brands
+In general, however, emerging market consumers were seen to gravitate more strongly towards local brands than foreign brands.

 Harwood also advised that a single "monolithic" brand that delivered on brand promise was preferable to many smaller brands which risked confusing consumers.